 In the course of the literature review, the Evaluation Team found that there are very few rigorous studies on the persistence of RCx measures.
 This is due to the relatively small size of most RCx programs and the technical requirements of assessing whether a measure still persists.
 Additionally, the Evaluation Team did not find any studies that estimated persistence using primary data that were from the Northeast, which may affect the accuracy of the estimates when applied to Connecticut.
 To improve the measure life estimates used in Connecticut, the Evaluation Team recommends conducting a field study to measure the persistence of common RCx measures.
 Understanding that limitations in available budget and the population of RCx projects in Connecticut, may restrict the ability to conduct such a study, the Evaluation Team suggests considering working with other utilities or organizations in the Northeast to develop more robust regional estimates.

-To maximize the precision of results, the Evaluation Team recommends developing RCx EUL values for broad measure categories where there may be a distinction in persistence, such as measure related to scheduling and measures not related to scheduling.
+To maximize the precision of results of future studies, the Evaluation Team recommends developing RCx EUL values for broad measure categories where there may be a distinction in persistence, such as measure related to scheduling and measures not related to scheduling.
 The study can target specific measures groups of interest, but with a limited population of participants, it will likely be very difficult to gather enough data to develop meaningful estimates for specific measures.
 If results for more granular measures are desired, then the study should target the five measures identified in this study, which account for the bulk of program savings.

 The Evaluation Team recommends using a methodology similar to a measure life study, in which the evaluator estimates an EUL using a survival analysis by determines the survival or failure of measures over a wide range of years.
 While the RCx program lacks the large number of observations typically needed for this type of analysis, the relatively short life of RCx measures (estimated to be 7 years in this study) means that there will be a large share of failures.
 Additionally, by investigating the persistence of measures from 2015 (or even earlier), the study can likely use the Kaplan-Meier estimator and not be limited by the EUL being greater than the maximum elapsed time between implementation and the study.
 This limitation is why EUL studies typically use parametric survival analyses.